Garden Design Tips: Creating Aesthetically Pleasing Outdoor Spaces

 Mature trees can look a bit cumbersome in small gardens and often block out essential light that falls on the house.
 They can be used to anchor hammocks or hang pendant lights, and are a great way to block out noise or air pollution if you live near a busy road.
 Rather than static big trees, multi-stem trees are becoming more popular nowadays.
 These create their own canopies and can really help to add structure to a boring area of your garden.
 Combining a multi-stem tree with soft planting can give a stunning woodland effect.

 Trees are a great food source for wildlife and also provide them with protection and shelter.
 With so many different trees available, you will be sure to find the right one for your garden.
-Planting a few colourful bulbs around the base of the tree will give that added pop of colour to your garden too.
+Planting a few colourful bulbs around the base of the tree will give that added pop of colour to your garden, too.

 4. Paving